atlassian/gostatsd/README.md

 - `log-raw-metric`: logs raw metrics received from the network.
 Defaults to `false`.
 - `custom-headers` : a map of strings that are added to each request sent to allow for additional network routing / request inspection.
   Not required, default is empty.
 Example: `--custom-headers='{"region" : "us-east-1", "service" : "event-producer"}'`
+- `dynamic-headers` : similar with `custom-headers`, but the header values are extracted from metric tags matching the provided list of string.
+Not required, default is empty.
+Example: `--dynamic-headers='["region", "service"]'`

 Metric expiry and persistence